ricpass/call-detail-record/README.md

 ### Endpoints

+Recommendation:

+See Endpoints and try it with Swagger UI at http://localhost:8080/swagger-ui.html

-Recommendation: Import postman collection [call-detail-record.postman_collection.json](call-detail-record.postman_collection.json)
+Or import postman collection [call-detail-record.postman_collection.json](call-detail-record.postman_collection.json)

 | Method | Description |
 |--------|-------------|